aslamhus/VideoEditor/CONTRIBUTING.md

 ### State Management

-State changes occur in an imperative manner, meaning that the parent component calls the child component's methods to change the state of the child component.
-The child component then re-renders itself to reflect the new state.
+State changes occur in an imperative manner as opposed to the functional paradigm in `React`.
+State is updated by directly manipulating the DOM.
+This can be seen in the `RangeSelector` component, where the `mousedown` event listener is used to update the state of the component.
+State can also be handled by event listeners, which are added to the component's elements in the `onRender()` method.

+As much as possible, I try to keep state management modular.
+For instance, though the VideoEditor receives a video src from the client, the video source is loaded and managed by the Viewer component alone.
+Other components can access the video through the Viewer component but the Viewer has no knowledge of the other components.
+Only VideoEditor has knowledge of all the components.

 ## Component Breakdown